Dennis Skinner: Stage play

+"Tony Skinner's Lad"

-In September 2020, Robb Johnson's song about Skinner, Tony Skinner's Lad, topped the Amazon download chart.
+In September 2020, Robb Johnson's song about Skinner, "Tony Skinner's Lad", topped the Amazon download chart.

 Personal life

 In 1960, Skinner married Mary Parker, from whom he separated in 1989.
 He has three children and four grandchildren.
-Since 2017, his partner has been former researcher Lois Blasenheim.
+Since the 1990s, his partner has been former researcher Lois Blasenheim.

+In 2014, Skinner released his autobiography Sailing Close to the Wind: Reminiscences.
+In an interview he gave later in the year, Skinner stated that he had never sent an email and did not have a Twitter account, and when asked what he considered Cameron's biggest achievement to be, Skinner said "I can't trust him as far as I can throw him."

 In 1999, Skinner was diagnosed with advanced bladder cancer and subsequently had surgery to remove a malignant tumour.
 In 2003, he underwent a double heart bypass operation.
 He underwent hip surgery in 2019.
 He was too ill to campaign in the 2019 general election after he was hospitalised with a dangerous infection following the hip operation.
 He was not present at the count when he lost his seat.

 Skinner's mother was diagnosed with Alzheimer's disease prior to her death in the 1980s.
 Skinner sang to his late mother when she was diagnosed with the disease and was inspired by her ability to recall old songs.
 Since 2008, he has visited care homes in Derbyshire to sing to elderly patients with dementia.

 Skinner is a supporter of Derby County Football Club and Derbyshire County Cricket Club.